pythonindia/inpycon2018/README.md

 ## Code of Conduct

-Please read and abide by our [Code of Coduct](https://in.pycon.org/2018/coc.html)
+As a contributor please follow the [Code of Conduct](CODE_OF_CONDUCT.md) to keep the community open and inclusive.
+Also please read and follow the [PyCon India Code of Coduct](https://in.pycon.org/2018/coc.html) which governs the overall Conduct for the Conference.

 ## License